Your guide to water line repair and replacement

 It is important for your health to understand what kind of water line your home has and if it needs updating.
 We encourage you to look at the applicable sections of the Lead-Free Act of 2014, the Clean Water Act of 1972, and the Safe Water Drinking Act of 1978.
 We are happy to help if you have any questions or are curious about the quality of your water line.

 How quickly can you repair my water line?

 Most water line replacements only take one day.
 C.A.
-Taciak & Sons is usually able to look over your problem and give you a bid within 24 hours of your phone call.
+Taciak & Sons can usually look over your problem and give you a bid within 24 hours of your phone call.
 We are then able to schedule most projects within one business week.
 It is possible to hook up a temporary water service to your home so that you are not without water while you wait.
 There are several options available for temporary water usage.
 Water line repairs are important and need attention as soon as possible.
-However, most water line problems are not true emergencies.
-They often do not requiring immediate and expensive action.
+However, most water line problems are not true emergencies, and they often do not require immediate and expensive action.
 Do not let a plumber tell you otherwise or force you into a more expensive solution than you need.
-You have options available that may fit your budget and schedule better than the first bid presented to you.
+You have options available that may fit your budget and schedule better than the first bid you receive.